Bijli Mahadev Trek

 As you drive to Kullu, enjoy the breathtaking views of the Beas River flowing vigorously down the valley.
 The road to Kullu is mostly downhill, winding through the mountains with apple trees lining both sides.
 The scenery constantly changes with each turn.

 Once you reach Kullu, the next leg of the journey involves a steep climb to Kot village, featuring numerous hairpin bends along the way.
 As you go further up the valley, you get to see a bird's-eye view of the entire Kullu valley.
-Just 4 kilometres before Kot village, you start seeing the peaks of the Pir Panjal range.
+Just 4 km before Kot village, you start seeing the peaks of the Pir Panjal range.

 Upon arriving at Kot village, the trek officially kicks off.
 Here, you get a glimpse of what a remote Himalayan village looks like.